WHAT HOURS WILL CULINARY SERVICES BE OPEN DURING WINTER BREAK AND SPRING? (UPDATED 1/7/21)

 CAN I EAT IN THE DINING HALL?
 (UPDATED 10/21/20)

-Culinary Services is reopening seating areas within residential dining halls and the MSU Union Food Court on Thursday, Oct.
-22. To protect yourself and other Spartans, it’s important to maintain a physical distance of at least 6 feet from others, which includes any sit-down dining experience.
+Seating is available in open residential dining halls and MSU Union Food Court (one person per table).
+To protect yourself and other Spartans, it’s important to maintain a physical distance of at least 6 feet from others, which includes any sit-down dining experience.
 You will notice our team has secured chairs to tables to discourage the movement of furniture within dining locations.
 Furniture has been configured in a specific manner to allow for physical distancing, so this additional measure was implemented for your safety.

-In addition to dine-in seating, residential dining halls and retail locations continue to offer grab & go so that you can get your food quickly, with no hassle, and be on your way.
-The full menu is available in your dining plan as grab & go and you can carryout up to three containers per access.
+In addition to dine-in seating, residential dining halls and retail locations continue to offer grab and go so that you can get your food quickly, with no hassle, and be on your way.
+The full menu is available in your dining plan as grab and go and you can carryout up to three containers per access.

 If you prefer to select items from the serving lines, you are free to do that as well.
 They can be put directly into a carryout container.